Skip to main content

 Wrapping Up

 Timber does not have a fixed lifespan.
 When properly selected, treated, installed, and maintained, it can last as long as concrete or steel in many applications – and often longer.
+The key is to match the treatment class to the actual exposure, control moisture above all else, and detail joints to shed water while allowing ventilation.

 Design it right.
 Build it once.